-This is a delicious traditional King Cake with a flaky, buttery brioche, a sweet filling of toasted pecans, cane syrup and cinnamon and a bourbon glaze.
+This is a delicious traditional King Cake with a flaky, buttery brioche, a sweet filling of toasted pecans, cane syrup, cinnamon, and coated with a bourbon glaze.

 Ingredients for the Brioche:

-1 1/4 sticks cold Unsalted Butter, cut into very small
+1 1/4 sticks cold unsalted butter, cut into very small pieces

-1 Egg beaten and 2 Tbsp water, for the egg wash
+1 egg beaten and 2 Tablespoons water for the egg wash

 1 plastic baby trinket or dried bean